Skip to content

 Harvard Kennedy School is committed to protecting your personal information.
 By completing this form, you agree to receive communications from The Journalist's Resource and to allow HKS to store your data.
 HKS will never sell your email address or other information to a third party.
 All communications will include the opportunity to unsubscribe.

 A project of Harvard Kennedy School's Shorenstein Center, The Journalist’s Resource curates, summarizes and contextualizes high-quality research on newsy public policy topics.
-We are supported by generous grants from the Carnegie Corporation of New York, the Robert Wood Johnson Foundation, The National Institute for Health Care Management (NIHCM) Foundation and individual contributors.
+We are supported by generous grants from the Robert Wood Johnson Foundation, The National Institute for Health Care Management (NIHCM) Foundation, Lumina Foundation, and individual contributors.

 • Home